 These events have caused widespread agitation, both in Germany and abroad.
 The situation which has arisen has been freely characterized as a dictatorship.
 Such an interpretation will challenge the closest attention of all those interested in popular government.
 In order to obtain a satisfactory answer to the many questions which arise, we must first analyze the antecedents of the present situation as well as the situation itself, and then consider the use of dictatorial powers in popular governments generally.

 At first glance it is striking that these tendencies toward dictatorship should have appeared immediately after the evacuation of the Rhineland, for the occupation had been a serious impediment to free political action on the part of Germany.
-Comments in Paris have not failed to emphasize this fact and [i]
+Comments in Paris have not failed to emphasize this fact and to point out the threatening radicalization of German political life.
+It ought to be recalled that the Young Plan has eliminated another grave liability from German politics at least for the time being.
+It is a curious paradox that the very groups which, under the leadership of Hugenberg, attempted to sabotage [i]